Hotels, Motels and Bed & Breakfast Regulations

-The review time should take approximately ten days.
+Regardless of submission process, the review time should take approximately fourteen (14) business days.
 One set of plans and a written review summary outlining any necessary changes, will be returned to the submitter.
 Please review all notes prior to construction and keep the Tulsa Health Department set on the premise until the final THD inspection is conducted.
 All changes must be cleared through the THD.

 Building Permit Information

 - City of Bixby